Who are the 30 people attending Prince Philip’s funeral?

-As England slowly emerges from its third national lockdown, current restrictions stipulate that just 30 mourners can attend a funeral, which means the guestlist has been tightly streamlined to close family and friends only.
+As England slowly emerges from its third national lockdown, restrictions stipulate that just 30 mourners can attend a funeral, which means the guestlist has been tightly streamlined to close family and friends only.

 Among those absent from the funeral will be British Prime Minister Boris Johnson, who said he wanted to keep a space free for a family member, Meghan, Duchess of Sussex, who is pregnant and unable to travel from the United States to the United Kingdom, and Prince William’s three children: Prince George, who is third in line to the throne, Princess Charlotte and Prince Louis.